push-protocol/push-sdk/packages/socket/README.md

+# Deprecation Notice

+**Important**: This package will be deprecated in future releases.
+We recommend migrating to [@pushprotocol/restapi](https://www.npmjs.com/package/@pushprotocol/restapi) for continued support and updates.
+Please refer to the [Stream Documentation](https://push.org/docs/chat/build/stream-chat/) for instructions on transitioning to the new package.

 # socket

 This package gives access to Push Protocol (Push Nodes) using Websockets built on top of [Socket.IO](https://socket.io/docs/v4/client-api/).
 Visit [Developer Docs](https://docs.push.org/developers) or [Push.org](https://push.org) to learn more.

 # Index

 - [How to use in your app?](#how-to-use-in-your-app)
   - [Installation](#installation)
   - [Import SDK](#import-sdk)